soto-nicole/sem-coursework/use-cases/use-case-21.md

 ### Goal in Context

-As an X, I want to produce a filtered report on the top N populated capital cities in a continent so that Y.
+As a Global Marketing manager, I want to produce a filtered report on the top N populated capital cities in a continent so that I can prioritise areas which experience high volumes of tourism and foot traffic to decide where set up a campaign of eye-catching advertisements promoting our business.

 ### Scope